-This post might be disturbing to some.
-Living through the experience was disturbing to me.
-In fact, it was near deadly.
-With that in mind, let me present a picture that might give you a sense of what Major Depressive Disorder (MDD) is like.
+In this post, I present a picture that might give you a sense of what Major Depressive Disorder (MDD) is like.

 You’re in a clear swimming pool on a bright sunny day.
 From time to time, as often happens on bright days, a cloud crosses in front of the sun darkening the pool, even if only for a moment.
 Sometimes the cloud seems to linger and suggests a coming storm, but more often it makes itself known and moves on.

 You begin to swim, feeling the resistance of the water and the warmth of the sun.
-Unbeknownst to you, someone as pouring a black liquid into the pool, slowly causing the pool to darken and the water to thicken.
-When you swim beneath it, you think it is nothing more than a passing cloud.
+Unbeknownst to you, someone is pouring a black liquid into the pool, slowly causing the pool to darken and the water to thicken.
+When you swim beneath it, you think it’s nothing more than a passing cloud.

-The black thickening liquid being added to the pool adds weight to the water, increasing its resistance to your strokes.
+The black liquid being added to the pool thickens the water and adds weight to the it, increasing its resistance to your strokes.
 You have to work harder to maintain your usual stroke and this extra work wears you down.
 But this effect happens so imperceptibly that you don’t notice it until real exhaustion sets in.

 You now try to swim to the edge of the pool, but the thick liquid has drained you so much that you are fighting for every inch of progress.
 And much like mud will suck on a boot, the thick black liquid just sucks you right back.
 The liquid, The Black, is cloying, suffocating, with a weight that is uncomfortable and draining.
 But you keep struggling to escape.